wme7/LaTeX_beamer/README.md

 - S2 : Frame with figures overlays,
 - S2 : The metropolis theme,

+- S3 : The Bibliography with bibtex,
-- S3 : Fotenotes and
+- S3 : Fotenotes and references,
-- S3 : The Bibliography with bibtex.
+- S3 : Handouts.

 ## Starting hint:
 ```latex